Medical Assistant

 www.maerb.org

 Northwest Kansas Technical College students are satisfied with the education that they receive at the Northwest Kansas Technical College Medical Assisting Program.
-For the 2019 cohort, the Medical Assisting job placement rate was 80% based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
-According to the latest annual report, both graduate and employer satisfaction were 100%.
+For the 2020 cohort, the Medical Assisting retention rate was 88.5% based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
+According to the latest annual report, graduate and employer satisfaction was 100%.

 OCCUPATIONAL RISKS